-- Approximately one million hectares of Crown Land has been closed to snow-mobile use to support Mountain Caribou recovery in the Thompson, Kootenay, Cariboo, and Omineca regions.
-Snowmobile closure maps with boundaries, legal access trails, prohibited dates, and identified riding areas are no longer published in the Hunting and Trapping Regulations Synopsis, they will be available online at www.snowmobile.gov.bc.ca. - ▶ Information signs are posted at the points of closure for the benefit of hunters but it is the hunter's responsibility to recognize the closures whether a sign is in place or not.
-Contact Kamloops Regional Office for details. - ★ Motor Vehicle Closed Areas: The operation of all motor vehicles is prohibited in the following areas: - ★ Above the elevation of 1800 m in the Mt Hewitt-Bostock and Stoyoma Mountain area (MUs 3-13, 3-14) from May I to Nov 30 inclusive (except for Cabin Lake Rd).
-See Map C1. - ★ Skull Mountain Special Resource Mountain Zone (MU 3-28) other than on indicated open roads (see Map C17) or under permit from MoE, from Sept.
-I to Dec.
+▶ Approximately one million hectares of Crown Land has been closed to snowmobile use to support Mountain Caribou recovery in the Thompson, Kootenay, Cariboo, and Omineca regions.
+Snowmobile closure maps with boundaries, legal access trails, prohibited dates, and identified riding areas are no longer published in the Hunting and Trapping Regulations Synopsis, they will be available online at www.snowmobile.gov.bc.ca.

+• Information signs are posted at the points of closure for the benefit of hunters - but it is the hunter's responsibility to recognize the closures whether a sign is in place or not.
+Contact Kamloops Regional Office for details.

+- ★ Motor Vehicle Closed Areas: The operation of all motor vehicles is prohibited in the following areas: - ★ Above the elevation of 1800 m in the Mt Hewitt-Bostock and Stoyoma Mountain area (MUs 3-13, 3-14) from May 1 to Nov 30 inclusive (except for Cabin Lake Rd).
+See Map C1. - ★ Skull Mountain Special Resource Management Zone (MU 3-28) other than indicated open roads (see Map C17) or under permit Sept.
+1 to Dec.
 10. - ★ Lac du Bois Dewdrop in MUs 3-28 and 3-29.
 See Map C16. - ★ Dewdrop/Rosseau WMA (MU 3-29).
 See Map C18. - ★ Porcupine Meadows Park (MU 3-29).
-See Map C13.
+See Map C13. - ★ Above the 1920 m elevation in MU 3-32 in the following areas: